-- Make the Cucumber Herb
+- - Make theCucumber Herb Vinaigrette.

-- Make the marinade for the pork tenderloin.
+- - Make the marinade for the pork tenderloin.

-- Combine spices and chop the vegetables for theIndian Wok-Seared Chicken.
+- - Combine spices and chop the vegetables for theIndian Wok-Seared Chicken.

-- Steam beets for thequick pickled beets.
+- - Steam beets for thequick pickled beets.

 Here are a couple more time-saving tips to keep in mind for this week's menu: